berneout/public-public-license/README.md

 > Rationale: This clause is intended to forbid closing up software by
 > indirect means such as requiring a non-disclosure agreement.

-To be honest, [I] never really understood this critrerion.
+To be honest, [I] never really understood this criterion.

 The Public Public License does impose an additional step on some licensees, but that step does not give licensors any kind of veto or